Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_InputLine.md

 - *Text*
     Posting text.

-[comment]: <> (There seems to be an unnamed column between Kst2 and Text, usually where B/Belege comes in.
-When clicking a posting with a linked receipt, the B icon does not appear here.
-No option to link a receipt here either, so left out from description.
-Bug/comment?)

 - *REST*
     Outstanding invoice amount to be split.
 As soon as the remaining amount equals 0, the [SAVE] button is unlocked.